silviogn/ifood-data-ml-engineer-test/README.md

 * Data needs to be consistent, we can’t lose anything.
 * This processing pipeline needs to be scalable.

-Feel free to use any solution to process and store this these data.
+Feel free to use any solution to process and store this data.

 ### Deliverable